-This monitoring methodology is based on the proposals NM0080 "Monitoring methodology for grid connected generation plants using non-renewable and less GHG intensive fuel" and NM0153 "Monitoring methodology for grid connected electricity generation plants using Natural Gas (NG) / Liquiefied Natural Gas (LNG) as fuels." submitted by PricewaterhouseCoopers (P) and Relaince Energy Limited (REL) repsectively.
-For more information regarding the proposal and its consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/approved.
+This monitoring methodology is based on the proposals NM0080-rev "Baseline methodology for grid connected generation plants using non-renewable and less GHG intensive fuel" and NM0153 "Baseline methodology for grid connected electricity generation plants using Natural Gas (NG)/Liquiefied Natural Gas (LNG) as fuels" submitted by Torrent Power Generation Limited (TPGL), assisted by PricewaterhouseCoopers (P), and Reliance Energy Limited (REL) respectively.

+For more information regarding the proposal and its consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/approved>.

-This methodology also uses the build margin (BM) approach as specified in ACM0002, with annual expost determination of baseline emission factor, and the "tool for the demonstration and assessment of additionality".
+This methodology also uses the build margin (BM) approach as specified in "Tool to calculate emission factor for an electricity system", with annual ex post determination of baseline emission factor, and the "Tool for the demonstration and assessment of additionality".